Agros – Lagoudera – Madhari – Agros

 After 10 minutes the track takes a sharp right just before a vineyard (see photo below – there was a green sign to indicate when we last walked this in October 2022) then climbs sharply up a rock shoulder back towards the telegraph wires.

-Continue to climb and at around 20 minutes you will reach a three way junction which is situated by the final telegraph pole.
-Take the middle path which continues uphill and passes a circular concrete base where there used to be a water tank.
+Continue to climb and at around 20 minutes you will reach a three way junction with a bench which is situated by a telegraph pole.
+[GPS: 34.928947N, 33.015890E] Take the middle path which continues uphill (the other tracks head downhill).
 You can see a small house just below the track on the left.

 Keep following the trail uphill.
 You will pass a bench to your right after some 25 minutes and after about 35 minutes your path will pass over a rocky summit where there is another bench to the leftof the path…

 …and, very shortly after this, you will see a stretch of dry stone wall terracing to your left.

 Ahead of you at this point look out out for a broken signpost (just a wooden stake jutting from the ground).
-Follow the path towards the post.[GPS: 34.932043N, 33.012231E] As you pass it, keep the wooden post to your left, follow the path as it zig-zags down on the right hand side of the ridge.
+Follow the path towards the post.[GPS: 34.932043N, 33.012231E] As you pass it, keep the wooden post to your left, and follow the path as it zig-zags down on the right hand side of the ridge.

 This path – a trifle overgrown/underused in places when we last walked it – zigzags quite steeply down the hillside until, at 40 minutes, you reach a wide track.
 Turn left here…

-…and start walking along it as it gently descends and heads broadly northwards.
+…and start walking along this track as it gently descends and heads broadly northwards.
 Ignore all tracks off to both left and right.
 This is now easy contour walking and you will start to see some of the lovely views in store, with the Kyrenia mountains in the far distance while the villages of Polystypos and Livadia nestle in the valley below and to your right.